Optimal Short-Circuit Resilient Formulas: A Coding Scheme with a Large Alphabet

 \subsection{The coding scheme}

-On a high level, the coding scheme simulates~$\pi_0$ step by step.
-The availability of a noiseless feedback channel allows a party to notice when the channel alters a transmission sent by that party.
+At a high level, the coding scheme (Algorithm~\ref{alg:coding}) runs for $n=|\pi_0|/\eps$ rounds in which it tries to simulate~$\pi_0$ step by step.
+The availability of noiseless feedback allows a party to notice when the channel alters a transmission sent by that party.
 The next time that party speaks, it will re-transmit its message and ``link'' the new transmission to its latest uncorrupted transmission.
 That is, each message carries a ``link''---a pointer to a previous message sent by the same party.
 By following the links, the receiver learns the ``chain'' of uncorrupted transmissions; the party considers all ``off-chain'' transmissions as corrupted.
+Note that there are two chains: one for symbols received by Alice and one for symbols received by Bob.
+However, due to the feedback, \emph{both} parties learn the received symbols at both sides and can infer both chains.

-The $\Parse$ procedure (in Algorithm~\ref{alg:coding}) parses all the transmissions received so far and outputs the ``current chain'': the (rounds of the) transmissions linked by the latest \emph{received} transmission.
-Note that once a new transmission arrives, the current chain possibly changes.
+The algorithm consists of several sub-procedures.
+The $\Parse$ procedure (line~\ref{alg:Parse}) parses all the transmissions received so far at a given party and outputs the ``current chain'' of that party: the (rounds of the) transmissions linked by the \emph{latest} received transmission.
+Note that once a new transmission arrives, the current chain of the recieving party possibly changes.
 Moreover, upon reception of a corrupt transmission, a corrupt chain may be retrieved.

-The \textsc{TempTranscript} procedure determines the partial simulated transcript of~$\pi_0$ according to messages received in~$\pi$ so far, i.e., according to the current chains.
-Again, the scheme considers only transmissions that are on-chain and ignore all off-chain transmissions.
-The partial simulated transcript is defined as the concatenation of all the messages that (a) were received uncorrupted and (b) that were generated according to the correct information.
+Given the current chains of both parties, the parties can infer a candidate for a partial transcript for~$\pi_0$.
+We call this transcript the \emph{simulated} transcript of~$\pi_0$ given the current chains.
+Note, that if the last received transmission is corrupted, the current chain linked to it might be arbitrary, and the candidate for the simulated transcript will be wrong.
+The \textsc{TempTranscript} procedure (line~\ref{alg:TempTrans}) determines the partial simulated transcript of~$\pi_0$ according to all the messages received in~$\pi$ so far at both sides, i.e., according to the current chains.
+Again, the scheme considers only transmissions that are on the current chains and ignore all off-chain transmissions.